Thompson Watershed Risk Assessment

-An interim deliverable in the risk assessment is a report from BGC Engineering Inc. that sets out a list of candidate project areas for which to pursue funding under the National Disaster Mitigation Program (NDMP) - Stream 2 in 2019/20.
+An interim deliverable in the risk assessment is a report from BGC Engineering Inc. set out a list of candidate project areas for which to pursue funding under the National Disaster Mitigation Program (NDMP) - Stream 2 in 2019/20.
 The funding would be used to complete flood mapping and acquire LiDAR data to support detailed flood mapping.
 See:

 The risk assessment initiative was launched February 14 at a Community-to-Community Forum in Kamloops, which brought together representatives of local governments and First Nations in the Thompson.
 Here is a forum summary and presentation slides (PDF):